jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) Sections 185S and 185T impose requirements on a person relating to the reporting of information required by— (a) the model reporting standard for digital platforms:
   (b) subject to implementation, the extended model reporting standard for digital platforms.
+(6) Section 185U imposes requirements on a person in relation to the crypto-asset reporting framework.

 **FATCA agreement**